ashokelumalai1997/DesignPatterns/README.md

 > Should be easy to read

-5. **Prototype Pattern**: Creates new objects by copying an existing object, known as the prototype.
+5. **Prototype Pattern**:
+    Creates new objects by copying an existing object, known as the prototype.

+> Lets you copy existing objects
+> Without depending on their classes
+> Only reliant on interface - Clonable
+> The copied object must provide the copy functionality
+> Useful in testing and pre-production -

 **Structural Design Patterns:**